aarondfrancis/vue-model/README.md

 #### Disabling Default Actions

-If you'd like to disable some of the default actions, you can do so by setting that action to `false`.
+If you'ch.sqrd.wotime.d like to disable some of the default actions, you can do so by setting that action to `false`.

 Example: